zdoc01/crx-dev-server/README.md

 # How does it work?

-This package injects a background script (see [crx-hot-reload]()) into your project's `manifest.json` that watches for file changes and auto-reloads your extension when they occur.
+This package injects a background script (see [crx-hotreload](https://github.com/xpl/crx-hotreload)) into your project's `manifest.json` that watches for file changes and auto-reloads your extension when they occur.

 The background script (`hot-reload.js`) is copied into your project alongside your `manifest.json` (Chrome requires content and background scripts be local and relative to your `manifest.json`), then removed when the server is stopped.

 # Motivation

-I love the work that went into `crx-hot-reload` as it makes my life easier as an extension developer, but I wanted a way to keep the background script definition out of my `manifest.json` so I could ship the extension without dev assets.
+I love the work that went into `crx-hotreload` as it makes my life easier as an extension developer, but I wanted a way to keep the background script definition out of my `manifest.json` so I could ship the extension without dev assets.

 You can achieve something similar with a CI/CD pipeline, but that isn't necessarily applicable to every project.